mirca/mirca.github.io-www/about/index.md

 In 2014, I was awarded a <u>Brazilian Scientific Mobility Program scholarship</u> to study one year abroad in The Catholic University of America, Washington DC, USA.
-In that opportunity, I took a variety of classes among which my favorites were Stochastic Processes, Random Signal Theory, Information Theory, and Estimation and Detection Theory which are at the core of Machine Learning and Probabilistic algorithms.
+In that opportunity, I took a variety of classes among which my favorites were Stochastic Processes, Random Signal Theory, Information Theory, and Estimation and Detection Theory, which are at the core of Machine Learning and Probabilistic Algorithms.
 </p>

 <p style='text-align: justify;'>